HMS Augusta (1763): Legacy

-The Augusta was the largest British vessel lost in combat by the Royal Navy in either the Revolutionary War or in the War of 1812.
+Augusta was the largest vessel and only ship of the line lost in combat by the Royal Navy while fighting against U.S. forces in either the American War of Independence or the War of 1812.
 In the 1870s, rumours of gold in the wreck, which was still partially visible in the river, led to recovery efforts that removed tableware, a watch, coins, and three cannon.
-An unsuccessful attempt to move the ship for display in the 1876 Centennial Exposition in Philadelphia failed, leaving the ship grounded again at Gloucester City, New Jersey.
+An attempt to move the ship for display in the 1876 Centennial Exposition in Philadelphia failed, leaving the ship grounded again at Gloucester City, New Jersey.
 There, it was made a tourist attraction with paid admission for a few years before it broke up in a heavy storm.

 The Daughters of the American Revolution took much of the wood to its Washington, D.C. headquarters and used it to recreate an English period dining room.
 Other pieces washed up on Gloucester City beaches and were collected by citizens.
 One Paulsboro resident collected 14 staircase pedestals, donating 12 to the Smithsonian Institution and one to the Gill Memorial Library in Paulsboro.